rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 * (Advanced) Get All Parents for associated work items, recursing back to workitems with no parents e.g. up to Epics, defaults to false
 * (Advanced) Tags - a comma separated list of pipeline tags that must all be matched when looking for previous successful builds , only used if checkStage=true
 * (Advanced) OverridePat - a means to inject a Personal Access Token to use in place of the Build Agent OAUTH token.
 This option will only be used in very rare situations usually after a support issue has been raised, defaults to empty
+* (Advanced) getIndirectPullRequests - if enabled an attempt will be made to populate a list of indirectly associated PRs i.e PR that are associated with a PR's associated commits [#866](https://github.com/rfennell/AzurePipelines/issues/866)
 * (Advanced) OverrideBuildReleaseId - For releases or multi-stage YAML this parameter provides a means to set the ID of the 'last good release' to compare against.
 If the specified release/build is not found then the task will exit with an error.
 The override behaviour is as follows
    * (Default) Parameter undefined - Old behaviour, looks for last successful build using optional stage and tag filters
    * Empty string - Old behaviour, looks for last successful build using optional stage and tag filters